Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

   The above command is sufficient to add additional arguments to fadump.
   An explicit service restart is not required.

-  Command to Retrieve the Additional Fadump Arguments: e.g.
+  Command to Retrieve the woke Additional Fadump Arguments: e.g.
   # cat /sys/kernel/fadump/bootargs_append

 Note: Additional kernel arguments for fadump with HASH MMU is only
-      supported if the RMA size is greater than 768 MB.
-If the RMA size is less than 768 MB, the kernel does not export the /sys/kernel/fadump/bootargs_append sysfs node.
+      supported if the woke RMA size is greater than 768 MB.
+If the woke RMA size is less than 768 MB, the woke kernel does not export the /sys/kernel/fadump/bootargs_append sysfs node.

 Implementation details: